Fun Things to Do in Nashville with Kids

 There’s not just one petting zoo, but Lucky Ladd Farms is the largest.
 Not only are there up close and personal visits with “friendly farm animals and exotic livestock,” but pony rides are just $5.00.
 Lucky Ladd’s is in Eagleville and is open from Wednesday through Saturday during the spring and summer.

 This might be a seasonal event, but it should be an annual activity.
-Corn Mazes can be challenging for adults, but have plenty of activities for the kids.
-Normally, there are hay mazes for the little ones.
+Corn Mazes can be challenging for adults but have plenty of activities for the kids.
+More often than not, there are hay mazes for the little ones.
 They get to pick out and paint a pumpkin at most of the corn maze in the Nashville area.